KyawPh/luu-kyone-bot/README.md

 1. Create bot via @BotFather on Telegram
 2. Get your bot token
 3. Create a public channel for free tier (e.g., @LuuKyone_Community)
+4. Create a discussion group and link it to your channel (Channel Settings → Discussion)
-4. Add your bot as admin to the channel
+5. Add your bot as admin to BOTH the channel AND the discussion group
+6. Get the discussion group ID (you can use @userinfobot or forward a message from the group)

 ### 4. Environment Configuration
 1. Copy `.env.example` to `.env`